rakshith-vs/House_Price-Data_Kaggle/README.md

 It is an example of supervised learning where I built a Linear Regression Model to predict the sale prices (which is the output variable).
 Performed all the preprocessing steps like:
 Dropping columns with more than certain % of missing values and filling others with less percentage.
-Scaling continous and categorical variables
+Scaling continous and categorical variables.
+Eventually built a Linear Regression Model and measured the R2 score to check accuracy